rravipra/Capstone-Meta/README.md

 (Team Members: Ananya Bajaj, Hema Varshita, Rashmika Reddy, Rthvik Raviprakash, Sayani Boral)

-(NOTE: Please refer to Project_Report.pdf in this repository for the results and the detailed methodology for this project.)
+(NOTE: Please refer to Project_Report.pdf in this repository for the results and the methodology)

 # Objective: